 You put on a brave face so your family and friends stop worrying about you or wishing you “good luck” or assuming “you got this” (as if they know what it’s like).

 If there’s one guarantee, it’s that you’ll eventually reach a state of existence where you don’t have to take the bar exam anymore.
 You’ll be done by the end of the week.
-Then you either pass or call it quits.
 When the anxiety of the bar approached, that thought kept me going—even looking forward to the end.

 Yes, take solace in the fact that the bar will eventually be over, just like how you and I have already passed through these fleeting moments together.
 Wow, so ~moving and unforgettable~ like high school graduation when we signed each other’s yearbooks with throbbing hearts and the popular kids had to buy inserts because they ran out of space DAMN YOU

 On the other hand, brooding about the bar at this point doesn’t impact the past or the future—but takes away your energy in the present.

 Now’s the time to conserve your mental energy.
 Not worrying about the past and whether you’ve done enough.
 Not obsessing over what kind of questions will appear and jumping ahead to conclusions about an unknown future.
 Time travel costs energy, as confirmed by Stephen King.